-Hefetz [844] calls a graph with q edges k-antimagic if its edges can be labeled with $1, 2, \ldots, q + k$ such that the sums of the labels of the edges incident to each vertex are distinct.
+Hefetz [899] calls a graph with q edges k-antimagic if its edges can be labeled with $1, 2, \ldots, q + k$ such that the sums of the labels of the edges incident to each vertex are distinct.
 In particular, antimagic is the same as 0-antimagic.
-More generally, given a weight function ω from the vertices to the natural numbers Hefetz calls a graph with q edges (ω, k) -antimagic if its edges can be labeled with $1, 2, \ldots, q + k$ such that the sums of the labels of the edges incident to each vertex and the weight assigned to each vertex.

-by ω are distinct.
+More generally, given a weight function ω from the vertices to the natural numbers Hefetz calls a graph with q edges (ω, k) -antimagic if its edges can be labeled with $1, 2, \ldots, q + k$ such that the sums of the labels of the edges incident to each vertex and the weight assigned to each vertex by ω are distinct.
 In particular, antimagic is the same as $(\omega, 0)$ -antimagic where ω is the zero function.
-Using Alon's combinatorial nullstellensatz [119] as his main tool, Hefetz has proved the following: a graph with 3^m vertices and a K_3 factor is antimagic; a graph with q edges and at most one isolated vertex and no isolated edges is $(\omega, 2q-4)$ -antimagic; a graph with p > 2 vertices that admits a 1-factor is (p-2)-antimagic; a graph with p vertices and maximum degree n-k, where $k \ge 3$ is any function of p is (3k-7)-antimagic and, in the case that $p \ge 6k^2$, is (k-1)-antimagic.
-Hefetz, Saluz, and Tran [846] improved the first of Hefetz's results by showing that a graph with p^m vertices, where p is an odd prime and m is positive, and a C_p factor is antimagic.
+Using Alon's combinatorial nullstellensatz [126] as his main tool, Hefetz has proved the following: a graph with 3^m vertices and a K_3 factor is antimagic; a graph with q edges and at most one isolated vertex and no isolated edges is $(\omega, 2q-4)$ -antimagic; a graph with p vertices and maximum degree n-k, where p is any function of p is p in the case that $p \geq 6k^2$, is p is p in an imagic.
+Hefetz, Saluz, and Tran [901] improved the first of Hefetz's results by showing that a graph with p vertices, where p is an odd prime and p is positive, and a p factor is antimagic.